Overcome common fundraising hurdles and maximize donations.

-Everyone involved in a student’s education—teachers, administrators, parents, PTA and booster club members, and sports coaches—knows the importance of providing a wide variety of opportunities for students to get involved.
+Everyone involved in a student's education—teachers, administrators, parents, PTA and booster club members, and sports coaches—knows the importance of providing various opportunities for students to get involved.
 From tutoring to drama clubs and sports programs, these opportunities enrich the student experience and increase the value of your school's offerings.

-While opportunities like these are essential for creating a robust school experience, there’s one downside that often keeps these plans from becoming a reality: they cost money.
+While opportunities like these are essential for creating a robust school experience, one downside often keeps these plans from becoming a reality: they cost money.

 This is why schools need to be well-versed in fundraising.
 And in this day and age, a large part of that includes having the right online fundraising tools, like a dedicated fundraising webpage on your school website for easy online fundraising.

-However, you’ll need to know a little bit about design to put your CMS to good use.
-In this guide, we’ll discuss five design elements to incorporate into your school fundraising webpage to maximize incoming donations:
+However, you'll need to know a little about design to use your CMS well.
+In this guide, we'll discuss five design elements to incorporate into your school fundraising webpage to maximize incoming donations:

 - Optimized donation form

 Fundraising is never easy, but the last year has been challenging.
 Your school community has likely adapted to fundraising during the pandemic, and with a well-designed fundraising page, you can now enhance your fundraising efforts even further.
 This can help your school reach parents, community leaders, and other donors when in-person fundraising is challenging.